Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 The following songs are from popular or overlooked bands and solo artists.
 While some of these songs are familiar (while others are not), many were not appreciated for what they were.

 Thus, here, in no specific order, is a list of the10 most underrated songs—and seven honorable mentions—from various artists across the spectrum of pop music.
-It's not a complete list and there are several glaring omissions.
-Then again, there's a lot of music out there, and this is merely a reflection of what's out there.
+It's not a complete list, and there are several glaring omissions.
+Then again, there's a lot of music in the world, and this is merely a reflection of what's out there.

 “With or Without You” by U2

 The album The Joshua Tree was U2’s breakthrough album.
 And the first single to be released in the USA was this particular song.
 The long-sustained whine of the guitar, the understated vocalization of Bono, and the inclusion of lines such as “on a bed of nails she makes me wait…” or “You give it all but I want more and I’m waiting for you” gave it power, and solidified U2's emergence as an iconic act for years to come.

 There is some debate that this was a song dedicated to Jesus Christ (considering that all but one member were devout Christians).
 Then again, the song can be applied to romantic love, as well the spiritual one.